JonMurphy/RPZ_add-on/RPZ wiki.md

 ### Metrics of RPZ usage

-The `rpzMetrics` application searches the message logs for RPZ names and sorts those names by the number of hits.
+The `rpzMetrics` script searches the message logs for RPZ names and sorts those names by the number of hits.
 Selecting all message logs (1 year or 53 message log files) may take ~60 seconds to complete.

 ```
 Usage: 	rpzMetrics <number of message logs>